DoroMartoski/SFPlatformDev1Notes/GeneralAPEX.md

 * After triggers - used to **access field values that are set by the system ( eg record ids or lastmodifieddate field) and to affect changes in other records.**
 * **The records that fire the after triggers are read only.**

+### Access modifiers
+ * A method or variable by default are only visible to the Apex code within the defining class.
+ * A method or variable must be explicitly specified as public in order for it to be available to other classes in the same application namespace.

+ * **Private - the default access modifier.
+Variable or method only available within the apex class in which it is defined."**
+ * **Protected - method or variable is visible to any inner classes in the defining Apex class and to the classes that extend the defining Apex class.**
+ * **Protected can only be used for instance methods and member variables**
+ * **Public - method or variable can be used by any Apex in the application or namespace.**
+ * **global - the method or variable can be used by any Apex code that has access to the class not just the APex code in the same application.**
+ * **Use global access modifier if you need to refernece a method in a SOAP API.
+A class needs to be declared as global before a method can be declared as global.**

 * **A block is a series of statements that are grouped together with curly braces and can be used in any place where a single statement would be allowed.**
 * **Apex has 3 collections - lists(arrays), Maps, and Sets.**